8c6794b6/repa-fftw/README.md

 repa-fftw
 =========

-Performs dft with on repa array data with fftw.
+Performs dft on repa array data with fftw.

 For more info about repa and fftw, see: